Garz4/AI-LISP/README.md

 # ArtificialIntelligence

-All my coursework from "Introduction to Artificial Intelligence" and "Neural Networks" courses.
+All my coursework from "Foundations of Artificial Intelligence" and "Neural Networks" courses.